 The Lost Title Bond has a limit that is 1.5 times the fair market value of the vehicle, as determined by the Arizona Motor Vehicle Division.
 The limit should be enough to repay any previous or future owner from expenses (including attorney fees) or damages if this bond was issued incorrectly.

-Per the Arizona Revised Statutes Chapter 28-2057, the Lost Title Bond serves to protect any prior and future owners of the vehicle from damages that might occur from undisclosed ownership interests that come to light.
+Per the Arizona Revised Statutes Chapter 28-2057, the Lost Title Bond serves to protect any prior and future owners of the vehicle from damages that might occur from undisclosed ownership interests.
 Previous owners or lienholders who still have legal claim to the vehicle will be compensated for damages that may have resulted from the Arizona Department of Transportation (ADOT) conferring title.
 Future owners who purchase the vehicle with a Lost Title Bond in place are protected against finding residual, undiscovered ownership of the vehicle post-sale.
 Once the bond is posted, it is active for three years and cannot be cancelled.

-For example, imagine a vehicle is given as a gift between family members or friends, but the physical title certificate or any other proof of ownership cannot be found.
+Imagine a vehicle is given as a gift between family members or friends, but the physical title certificate or any other proof of ownership cannot be found.
 Arizona MVD’s bonded title process helps the receiver establish proper ownership of the vehicle by conducting a title and lien search, and then reaching out via certified mail to any interested parties in the vehicle’s past.
 If no ownership interest is claimed, ownership can be transferred to the receiver (provided all taxes are paid).